HongboMiao/cpp-Course-Design-Game/README.md

 # cpp-Course-Design-Game
-This is a c++ course design by Hongbo Miao
+This is a C++ course design project completed by Hongbo Miao.

 # C++ Coursework Codebase